-To meet additional federal requirements (originating in SAFETEA-LU and carried through to the FAST Act) on consultation and coordination as well as environmental mitigation, draft copies of the MPO's transportation plans will be compared plans/maps with conservation and natural/historic resources, if available and when appropriate.
-The MPO will continue to coordinate, as appropriate, with local, regional and State agencies responsible for economic development, planned growth, resource conservation, airport and freight movement,
+To meet additional federal requirements (originating in SAFETEA-LU which was carried through to the FAST Act, and has now expanded through the IIJA) on consultation and coordination as well as environmental mitigation, draft copies of the MPO's transportation plans will be compared with conservation plans/maps and natural/historic resources, if available and when appropriate.
+The MPO will continue to coordinate, as appropriate, with local, regional and State agencies responsible for economic development, planned growth, resource conservation, airport and freight movement, tourism, and disaster risk reduction.